-Pension Fund in order to stop the accrual of further pension obligations for which the company is not able to provide funding.
-Accordingly, at the Trustees' July 16 Meeting, the Board formalized action to terminate YRC's participation in the Pension Fund.
+However, the Pension Fund's Staff and financial consultants reported that YRC was both unable and unwilling to meet its pension contribution payment obligations beyond the Deferral Period, i.e., contribution obligations accrued after May of 2009.
+Staff also advised the Trustees that the protection of the Pension Fund's interests cautions in favor of terminating the participation of YRC in the Pension Fund in order to stop the accrual of further pension obligations for which the company is not able to provide funding.
+Accordingly, at the Trustees' July 16, 2009 Meeting, the Board formalized action to terminate YRC's participation in the Pension Fund.

-The Pension Fund's Staff has also reported that a few days before this formal action to terminate YRC at the July 16 Trustees' Meeting, representatives of YRC and the International Brotherhood of Teamsters reached an agreement to amend YRC's current labor agreement to eliminate the company's pension contribution obligation for the next 18 months, and to resume making those contributions in January 2011.
-(This agreement is being considered for ratification by the YRC bargaining unit members.)
-In light of YRC's intention to return to the Pension Fund as a participating employer at a later date, and upon a recommendation from Staff, the Trustees decided at their July 16 Meeting that YRC's termination of participation in the Pension Fund should not at this time (and subject to certain conditions) be treated as a complete and permanent cessation of its obligation to contribute to the Pension Fund that would trigger withdrawal liability.
+The Pension Fund's Staff also reported that a few days before this formal action to terminate YRC at the Trustees' Meeting on July 16, 2009, representatives of YRC and the International Brotherhood of Teamsters reached an agreement to amend YRC's current labor agreement to eliminate the company's pension contribution obligation for the next 18 months, and to resume making those contributions in January 2011.
+In light of YRC's intention to return to the Pension Fund as a participating employer at a later date, and upon a recommendation from Staff, the Trustees decided at their July 16, 2009 Meeting that YRC's termination of participation in the Pension Fund should not at this time (and subject to certain conditions) be treated as a complete and permanent cessation of its obligation to contribute to the Pension Fund that would trigger withdrawal liability.
 For similar reasons, the Trustees resolved that YRC's termination of participation in the Pension Fund should not at this time be treated as a Rehabilitation Plan Withdrawal (see p.
-4 above), which would reduce the pension benefits of the YRC participants.
+6 above), which would reduce the pension benefits of the YRC participants.

-At the September 16, 2009 Board Meeting, the Trustees approved treating YRC's delinquent contributions for the post-Deferral Period (i.e., the contribution obligations accrued during June and July 2009, prior to the July termination of YRC's Pension Fund participation - approximately \$26 million) as additional deferrals subject to repayment under the Deferral Agreement.
-The rationale expressed by the Trustees and their consultants for permitting this additional deferral was much the same as the rationale for the original deferral: Absent the deferrals, an insolvency liquidation of the company would apparently result, and given the security package provided under the Deferral Agreement, the Pension Fund's best collection prospect is to rely on that security and while giving the company an opportunity to re-establish strong cash flow and profitability.
+At the September 16, 2009 Board Meeting, the Trustees also approved treating YRC's delinquent contributions for the post-Deferral Period (i.e., the contribution obligations accrued during June and July 2009, prior to the July 2009 termination of YRC's Pension Fund participation - approximately \$26 million) additional deferrals subject to repayment under the Deferral The rationale expressed by the Trustees and their Agreement. consultants for permitting this additional deferral was much the same as the rationale for the original deferral: Absent the deferrals, an insolvency and liquidation of the company would apparently result, and given the security package provided under the Deferral Agreement, the Pension Fund's best collection prospect is to rely on that security and while giving the company an opportunity to re-establish strong cash flow and profitability.